Azure/data-api-builder/CONTRIBUTING.md

+# Contributing

+_We are still working on our contribution guidelines.
+In the meantime, please feel free to open issues and provide feedback on how to streamline the process._

 ## Introduction

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.